Exhibit 99.1

 It is a diverse portfolio in terms of geography, size and resource type.
 And the inventory of potential projects competing for a place in this portfolio is large.
 Portfolio quality is an underlying ExxonMobil strength.

 Bringing that portfolio to fruition takes know-how, and the ability to execute efficiently and effectively every day and at every work site.
 We pursue this through global integration at all levels.
-We work to ensure that we’re developing and implementing proprietary technologies at every stage of the asset life cycle to drive down costs and to create new opportunities.
+We work to ensure that were developing and implementing proprietary technologies at every stage of the asset life cycle to drive down costs and to create new opportunities.

 We have, as you know, a functionally based organization structure that allows us to capture and communicate learnings and best practices on a global scale in real time.

 And we recognize that being globally excellent within a technical or functional area is not enough.
-It’s the linkages between functions that create unique opportunities.
+Its the linkages between functions that create unique opportunities.
 Integration across the Upstream, Downstream and Chemical businesses can bring unique benefits to resource owners in their pursuit of value maximization.

 Let me offer three examples that demonstrate the strength of global integration.